cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Marshal/Unmarshal

-For the NIST curves P-256, P-384 and P-521, the Marshal function of the KEM performs the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.
+For P-256, P-384 and P-521, the Marshal function of the KEM performs the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.
 The Unmarshal function performs the uncompressed Octet-String-to-Elliptic-Curve-Point conversion.

-For the CFRG curves Curve25519 and Curve448, the Marshal and Unmarshal functions are the identity function, since these curves already use fixed-length byte strings for public keys.
+For X25519 and X448, the Marshal and Unmarshal functions are the identity function, since these curves already use fixed-length byte strings for public keys.